roytang/blog/content/post/2022/10/weeknotes-10-23/index.md

 ### My Week

 - My week was mixed.
 On the one hand, last week's bad news about a friend became even worse, and the worst-case scenario is now likely.
-On the other hand, I did spend the weekend celebrating an occasion with family, so that's nice.
+On the other hand, I did spend the weekend [relaxing and celebrating an occasion with family](/2022/10/seda/), so that's nice.

 - Managed to catch up with [Inktober 2022](/tags/inktober2022) late last week, then promptly fell behind again since my weekend was busy.